GreyRook/code-with-style/docs/process/index.md

 BE (backend) or FE (frontend) to better understand which part of the team can handle which task.
 ### Story Points

+**Summary:** *A Story Point is a relative unit of measure, decided upon and used by individual Scrum teams, to provide relative estimates of effort for completing requirements*

 1. A relative estimation of effort for a requirement
 * Measured relative to a known “reference” story
 * Consistent over time for the same team